 The screenshots show the 'Stacks' page in the OpenStack vTPS interface.
-The left screenshot shows a stack named 'basic_vtp' in 'Create In Progress' status.
+The left screenshot shows a stack named 'basic\vtp' in 'Create In Progress' status.
 The right screenshot shows the same stack in 'Create Complete' status.
-Both screenshots include a table with columns for Stack Name, Created, Updated, Status, and Actions.
+Both screenshots include a table with columns: Stack Name, Created, Updated, Status, and Actions.
+The 'Actions' column contains a 'Check Stack' button.